-- Many people sweat profusely during their detox bath-this is exciting-this is the toxins coming out!
+- Many people sweat profusely during a salt bath.
 I’ve found that keeping a cold wash cloth close to place on your forehead helps immensely.

-- Now, your body will be working hard so when your soak is done, take great care when getting out of the tub.
-You very likely will feel very tired.
-Having 2 active children, I have to take my baths once they are in bed.
-Otherwise, they’ll be on their own.
-I kid.
+- Your body will be working hard so when your soak is done, take great care when getting out of the tub.
+You very likely will feel tired.
+I take my baths right before bed so I can hop right into bed after my bath!

-- Be sure to bring a large amount of cold water (add some lemon oil for further detox) to drink while in the tub.
-Even though you will be excreting toxins through the skin, you also want to replenish your body and keep the toxins flowing out of your body.
+- You might want to bring a glass of cold water (add some lemon for further detox) to drink while in the tub.